google/trillian-examples/README.md

    updates, but the principles are also more generally applicable to all kinds of binaries/updates.
-* [serverless](serverless): A suite of command-line tools for managing transparency logs whose state is entirely composed of on-disk file, along with examples of how to use GitHub/GitHub Actions to host & publicly serve the log.
+* [serverless](serverless): A suite of command-line tools for managing transparency logs whose state is entirely composed of on-disk files, along with examples of how to use GitHub/GitHub Actions to host & publicly serve the log.
 * [sumdbaudit](sumdbaudit): Demonstration of an auditor for the